-BGS to lead new £2.5m NERC-funded research project to better understand the lifecycle of lithium27/11/2020 By BGS Press
+BGS to lead new £2.5 million, NERC-funded research project to better understand the lifecycle of lithium27/11/2020 By BGS Press

 Scientists at the British Geological Survey (BGS) will lead a new £2.5m NERC-funded research project designed to increase our understanding of global lithium resources to support a low carbon future.

 The primary aim of the Lithium for Future Technology (LiFT) project is to improve the understanding of geological cycles of lithium, which is an essential component of electric vehicle batteries.